dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_validating_payloads-->

-System wide validation of metadata payloads are enabled from 2.19 release, this means that create/update operations on the API endpoints will be checked for valid payload before allowed changes to be made, to find out what validations are in place for a endpoint, please have a look at the /api/schemas endpoint, i.e. to figure out which constraints a data element have, you would go to /api/schemas/dataElement.
+DHIS 2 supports system wide validation of metadata payloads, which means that create and update operations on the API endpoints will be checked for valid payload before allowing changes to be made.
+To find out what validations are in place for a specific endpoint, have a look at the `/api/schemas` endpoint, i.e. to figure out which constraints a data element have, you would go to `/api/schemas/dataElement`.

 You can also validate your payload manually by sending it to the proper schema endpoint.
 If you wanted to validate the constant from the create